-- describe and explain the fundamental relationship between the molecular, cellular and tissue structure of body systems and relate this to their different functions and physiological roles in health and disease - explain the concept and importance of maintaining physiological homeostasis at the molecular, cellular, system and organismal level, and the consequences of homeostatic imbalance in disease - describe how cells communicate with each other, the concepts of positive and negative feedback between cells, and the importance of these processes in maintaining molecular homeostasis - explain the principles of collecting physiological data, and apply practical skills in either human or animal models both in vivo (e.g. ECG, spirometry, nerve conduction) and ex vivo (e.g. molecular and cellular biology techniques) - analyse physiological data (e.g. electrophysiological signals, fluorescence images) using appropriate data handling and statistical methods, and demonstrate an awareness of the ethical and legal issues that relate to collecting physiological data from human and animal subjects
+- describe and explain the relationship between the molecular, cellular and tissue structure of each body system and relate this to their different functions and physiological roles in health and disease - explain the concept and importance of maintaining physiological homeostasis at the cellular, system and organismal level, and the consequences of homeostatic imbalance in disease - describe how cells communicate with each other, the concepts of positive and negative feedback between cells, and the importance of these processes in the maintenance of physiological homeostasis - explain the principles of collecting physiological data, and apply practical skills in either human or animal models both in vivo (e.g. ECG, spirometry, nerve conduction) and ex vivo (e.g. isolated tissue experiments, cell culture, haemolysis assays, molecular biology techniques) - analyse physiological data (e.g. electrophysiological signals, fluorescence images) using appropriate data handling and statistical methods, and demonstrate an awareness of the ethical and legal issues that relate to collecting physiological data from human and animal subjects